Skip to content

 Serialization

-All Store operation uses ProxyStore's provided serialization utilities (proxystore.serialize) by default.
+All Store operations use ProxyStore's provided serialization utilities (proxystore.serialize) by default.
 However, the Store can be initialized with custom default serializers or deserializers of the form:

 serializer = Callable[[Any], bytes]